adamvinueza/timezones/README.md

 whose files handle the routes documented above.

 The `/local-time` endpoint is handled correctly, except for one failing test.
-You should verify that the test is written correctly-.
+You should verify that the test is written correctly.
 If it is, fix the code;
 if it isn't, fix thetest.

 Next, examine the files in the `localTime` directory, and the tests in the